 A crucial element was often missing from my early European trips: a better understanding of the insanely intertwined history of the continent.

-Seriously: once you really get into the history, traveling in Europe gains so many new layers.
-Of course, history plays a part in understanding any travel destination, but I find it’s doubly so in Europe.
+Once you really get into the history, traveling in Europe gains so many new layers.
+This is obviously true for any travel destination, but I find it’s doubly so in Europe.

-Still, it isn’t always that easy to get into.
+Still, the history isn’t always that easy to get into.

 Tell me: have you ever been on a tour of some historical place and found all those historical facts and figures simply entering one ear and exiting the other?

 I hate to admit it, but this has often happened to me.
 And that’s despite being generally into history.